Fearless Defenders: Plot

 In the North Atlantic Ocean, Misty Knight stops some mercenaries from smuggling ancient Asgardian artifacts, though they manage to get away with their primary target.
-Misty takes the recovered artifacts to Dr. Annabelle Riggs, who is excavating a Viking burial site and inadvertently awakens the dead Vikings with one of the artifacts.
+Misty takes the recovered artifacts to Annabelle Riggs, who is excavating a Viking burial site and inadvertently awakens the dead Vikings with one of the artifacts.
 Misty battles the Vikings and is soon joined by Valkyrie, who senses the commotion.
 When the fight is over, Valkyrie agrees to take Annabelle and Misty to Asgardia, to seek council on the matter.

-The mercenaries kidnap Dani Moonstar and bring her to Caroline le Fey, who wants to become a valkyrie like Dani.
+The mercenaries kidnap Danielle Moonstar and bring her to Caroline le Fey, who wants to become a valkyrie like Dani.
 In Asgardia, the All-Mother explains to Valkyrie, Misty and Annabelle that the dead Vikings signal the return of the Doommaidens; corrupted valkyries, who come to fill the void left by Valkyrie's inability to assemble a new Valkyrior.
 Hela, aware of the Doommaidens' return, brings Hippolyta from the Underworld to help set things right.

 The All-Mother teleports Valkyrie, Misty, Annabelle and Hippolyta to Harrowpoint Island, Washington, where Caroline le Fey has taken Dani Moonstar to use in a ritual to summon the Doommaidens.
 Once inside Caroline's chamber, the heroes discover that the Doommaidens have already arrived.
 During the subsequent battle, Annabelle manages to free Dani before the Doommaidens halt their fighting, recognizing Valkyrie as their "sister".

 The heroes retreat to Misty's safe house in New York City as the doom maidens give chase.
 There, Valkyrie has a vision from long ago of herself leading an attack against Odin.
 Valkyrie then decides to take Dani and Hippolyta and lead the doom maidens away from the city, while Misty and Annabelle call Heroes for Hire for help.

-During the Age of Ultron, Wolverine and the Invisible Woman travel back in time and assassinate Ultron's creator, Henry Pym to prevent Ultron from taking over the world.
-In the divergent timelime created by Pym's death, Morgana le Fey and her husband Dr. Doom conquer half the planet.
-Morgana and Doom's daughter, Caroline recruits Hippolyta to seek revenge for abandoning Caroline as a child.
+During the Age of Ultron, Wolverine and the Invisible Woman travel back in time and assassinate Ultron's creator, Hank Pym, to prevent Ultron from taking over the world.
+In the divergent timelime created by Pym's death, Morgan le Fey and her husband Doctor Doom conquer half the planet.
+Morgan and Doom's daughter, Caroline recruits Hippolyta to seek revenge for abandoning Caroline as a child.
 In Latveria, Caroline and Hippolyta discover that Doom has died and has been replaced by Ares, Hippolyta's father.
 Hippolyta defeats Ares and takes back command of the Amazons, who have been subdued by Ares.